alexeygrigorev/mlwiki.org/index.php/Chi-Squared_Tests.md

 ---
-title: "Chi-Squared Tests"
 layout: default
 permalink: /index.php/Chi-Squared_Tests
+tags:
+- statistical-tests
+- statistics
+title: Chi-Squared Tests
 ---

-# Chi-Squared Tests

 ## Chi-Squared Tests
 This is a family of [Statistical Tests](Hypothesis_Testing) that use [Chi-Squared Distribution](Chi-Squared_Distribution) to calculate values of the statistics